top of page

 Recorded History

-Returning to the (comparatively) recent past, it has been repeatedly documented that tribal societies across the globe revere psychedelic mushrooms and have used them in spiritual and therapeutic context for millenia
+Returning to the (comparatively) recent past, it has been repeatedly documented that tribal societies across the globe revere psychedelic shrooms & used them in spiritual and therapeutic context for millenia

 It wasn’t only tribal peoples who engaged in the use of psychedelic fungi, philosophically and scientifically advanced ancient civilizations such as the Egyptians, Romans, and Greeks all left evidence suggesting that they too had fondness for psychedelics.